- A gate access control system manages vehicle and residential access to a property.

 Can you open a gate with your phone?

-Yes, if the gate security system is mobile-based, you can open the gate with your cell phone.
+Yes, if the gate security system is mobile-based, remote gate access control is possible and you can open the gate with your cell phone.
 Most modern systems come with mobile apps for tenants to download.
 Once the app is installed, tenants can enjoy multiple ways to open the gate on their smartphones.

 - Swipe to open